waseemingly/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous CodeContact home folder.

 **Q**: How can I launch CodeContact if the clicking on the JAR file does not work? <br>
 **A**: There are two possible methods to launch CodeContact.